United States women's national under-17 soccer team

 The United States U-17 women's national soccer team is a youth soccer team operated under the auspices of U.S. Soccer.
 Its primary role is the development of players in preparation for the senior national team.
-The team's most recent major tournament was the 2018 FIFA U-17 Women's World Cup, in which the United States team did not advance out of group play.
+The team's most recent major tournament was the 2024 FIFA U-17 Women's World Cup, in which the United States team won bronze.
 The team competes in a variety of competitions, including the biennial FIFA U-17 Women's World Cup, which is the top competition for this age group.

 History

 2002–2005

 The women's U-17 program was started in 2002 and was initially focused on developing players for the U-19 team.
 The U-17s played their first matches in November 2002, including a 3–0 victory over Scotland.
 Through 2003, the U-17s went undefeated in international matches, defeating youth teams from Canada and Germany, and repeated that feat in 2004.
 In 2005, however, the U-17s suffered defeats in matches against the Canadian and Mexican youth teams.

 In 2006, the U-17s competed against various youth teams from Argentina and Germany, including a loss to Argentina's senior team.